mjj209/cf-for-k8s/docs/deploy.md

    $ cf enable-feature-flag diego_docker
    ```

-   > This is a temporary hack to enable cf push in CF for K8s.
+   > This is a temporary hack to enable cf push in cf-for-k8s.
 The team has plans to remove this requirement soon.

 1. Deploy a source code based app: